stryker-mutator/stryker-mutator.github.io/blog/2022-03-03-announcing-stryker-6-beta.md

 ## ⏩ Hot reload

-As you might know, StrykerJS uses mutation switching (sometimes called mutant schemata), meaning Stryker inserts all mutants into your source code yet only activate them one at a time.
+As you might know, StrykerJS uses mutation switching (sometimes called mutant schemata), meaning Stryker inserts all mutants into your source code yet only activates them one at a time.

 It looks something like this: